BBC-Data-Unit/Synthetic_opioids/README.md

 In March 2024, [we reported](https://www.bbc.co.uk/news/uk-68479491) criticism the UK government was behind the curve in tracking the spread of new super-strength drugs.

-We found more than 100 deaths had been linked to synthetic opioids called nitazenes betwwen June 2023 and February 2024, through data obtained from the National Crime Agency.
+We found more than 100 deaths had been linked to synthetic opioids called nitazenes between June 2023 and February 2024, through data obtained from the National Crime Agency.

 Dr Mark Pucci, a doctor who had treated a number of patients who had taken the drugs, said flawed data collection methods meant the numbers were likely to be a significant underestimate.